MoOx/postcss-cssnext/docs/content/features.md

 **Note that according to your [browser scope](/usage/#browsers) some transformation can be skipped to avoid extra useless output.**
-Eg: if you use don't cover IE 8, rem fallback and rgba fallback might be skipped.

 ## automatic vendor prefixes